mabihan/saas-keycloak/README.md

 - Create the user branch_office_1 and branch_office_2.
 In Credentials Tab, set the password to '123456' and set Temporary to 'OFF'.
 In Role Mappings Tab, in Available Roles, select the 'branch_office' to Add Selected.
 - Create the user company_1.
 In Credentials Tab, set the password to '123456' and set Temporary to 'OFF'.
 In Role Mappings Tab, in Available Roles, select the 'company' to Add Selected.

+##### In Postgress Database
+- Create the schema, named as master.

+##### Custom User Attribute
+- In Keycloak Users, select for example the user 'branch_office_1' and Edit.
+- Go to Attributes.
+- Create the key 'schema_name', and set the value 'schema_tenant_1', and Save.
+- Go to Clients.
+- Select for example the client 'backend-api'.
+- Go to Mappers.
+- Create the Mapper 'schema_name'.
+Select the 'User Attribute' as 'Mapper Type'.
+Select 'String' as 'Claim JSON Type'.
+Fill 'schema_name' in 'User Attribute' and 'Token Claim Name'.
+- Now you can receive a custom user attribute in your access token.

 ##### Start the application
 - Start with maven clean install.